Challenge

 Clinical records and time-series monitoring data

-HIPAA-compliant infrastructure, India data residency, 99.99% uptime
+Healthcare-grade controls, India data residency, and 99.99% uptime

 “Discovering mic/camera issues at 10:00 AM ruins the schedule.
 Moving the check to 9:45 AM gave support time to assist.
 On-time starts improved from 71% to 94%.”